WICG/scroll-to-text-fragment/fragment-directive-api.md

 For case 2, it also seems like we shouldn't remove the text directive.
 Directives of different types should behave independently.
 That is, adding an annotation to a page shouldn't clear text highlights.

-Case 3 is the most interesting one, either behavior works: a new highlight should be added and the existing one kept OR the new highlight replaces all existing ones.
+In case 3 either behavior could work: a new highlight should be added and the existing one kept OR the new highlight replaces all existing ones.
+Though, if additive, it means there's no way to remove directives.

-Another consideration: _"Given that a page can add new directives, there should be a way to remove existing directives"_.
-Using `location.hash` necessarily leads to violating our intuition for how at least one of the above cases works.
+Another consideration: _Given that a page can add new directives, there should be a way to remove existing ones_.
+Using `location.hash` for this will necessarily lead to violating our intuition for how at least one of the above cases works.

 ### Proposed Behavior